EmilStenstrom/friendlybit/comments/2006-01-11-levels-of-css-knowledge_comments.md

 - comment_ID: '5234'
   comment_author: Levels of RSS Knowledge &laquo; Sweet!
   comment_author_url: http://notronwest.wordpress.com/2006/09/28/levels-of-rss-knowledge/
   comment_content: '[...]
-I have posted a bit on RSS and while I am not a &#8220;super&#8221;
+I have posted a bit on RSS and while I am not a “super”
-    expert on RSS but I am a big fan and I have posted a bit on this topic in the past so when I saw the following link: &#8220;Levels of JavaScript Knowledge&#8221;
-    which was based on &#8220;Levels of HTML Knowledge&#8221; which was in turn based on &#8220;Levels of CSS Knowledge&#8221; I thought - what better way to describe what I have seen lately as we hire for PaperThin. [...]'
+    expert on RSS but I am a big fan and I have posted a bit on this topic in the past so when I saw the following link: “Levels of JavaScript Knowledge” which was based on “Levels of HTML Knowledge” which was in turn based on “Levels of CSS Knowledge” I thought - what better way to describe what I have seen lately as we hire for PaperThin. [...]'
   comment_date: '2006-09-28 06:08:06'
   comment_post_ID: '33'
   comment_type: pingback